 Use the internet and NHS UK to find the GPs located in your local area.
 As not all services will reply, it is favourable to apply for as many as possible.
 You can also apply for GPs outside of your area which are accessible to you or a reasonable distance.

 Whilst researching these GP services, the email address of the practice should be included on the website.
-The email addresses of staff members (Doctors and Nurses) at the GP practice are sometimes include on the website or can be found on NHS UK.
+The email addresses of staff members (Doctors and Nurses) at the GP practice are sometimes included on the website or can be found on NHS UK.
 Contacting them directly and including your cover letter will also boost your chances.

 Calling GPs or going in directly (with your cover letter) is another way of expressing your enthusiasm and making an impression.
 This is advisable if your email has not been responded to within 2 weeks, alternatively, you can send another email as it may have been accidentally missed by a staff member.